 If you’ve never made Irish Soda Bread, you’ll be amazed at how easy it is to make.
-In less than ten minutes, you can have a delicious, authentic Irish Soda Bread in the oven.
+In less than ten minutes, you can have a delicious, authentic Soda Bread to go with your Irish Beef Stew!

 Irish Soda Bread

 - 3 cups flour all-purpose

 - 1 cup cake flour

 - 2 tablespoons sugar

 - In a large bowl, combine dry ingredients